The Spunky Curl Logo

 Cost Breakdown

-Whether you decide to book online or onsite, a deposit of $29 USD (228 GTQ) per person is required.
-The remaining $51 USD (400 GTQ) is due the night before at the pre-hike meeting.
+Whether you choose to book online or onsite, a deposit of $29 USD per person is required.
+The remaining $70 USD is due the night before at the pre-hike meeting.
+If you want to do the Double Whammy (supplemental night hike to Fuego Volcano from base camp), it's an additional cost of $40 USD per person.
+Last minute decisions are allowed and participants can pay this portion upon return to Antigua.

-Porters are available for hire to carry your bags to and from base camp.
-Brad and I opted for our 40L backpack to be hauled one way for only 200 GTQ ($26 USD) plus tip.
-Employing a porter supports the local community which depends on income from tourism.
-Not only will you save energy for the hike, but also help Guatemalan families.
+Porters are available for hire to carry your bags to/from base camp.
+Brad and I opted for our 40L backpack to be hauled one way for 200 GTQ ($26 USD) plus tip.
+Employing a porter supports the local community, which partly depends on income from tourism.
+Not only will you save energy for the trek, but also help Guatemalan families.

 Walking sticks can be rented at the start of the hike for 5 GTQ ($0.64 USD).
 Our wooden companions were invaluable as we traversed steep inclines and declines covered in loose gravel.
 I highly recommend using one or two depending on your preference.

-Additional spending money is also handy if you want to buy water or snacks on the trail.
-I also heard stories of hikers forgetting eye glasses and cell phones along rest areas.
-Expect to give a big tip if you want a guide to hunt down your lost property.
+Extra money is also handy if you want to buy water or snacks on the trail.
+I heard stories of hikers forgetting eye glasses and cell phones at rest areas.
+Expect to give a big tip if you want a guide/porter to hunt down your lost property!

 Pre-Trip Meeting

-Get your head in the game with the pre-trip meeting (5:00-6:30 PM) the night before your trek at the OX Expeditions headquarters in downtown Antigua.
-Introduce yourself to the other hikers before going over what to expect during the two-day journey.
+Get your head in the game with the pre-trip meeting (5:00-6:30 PM) the night before your adventure at the OX Expeditions headquarters in downtown Antigua.
+You'll meet fellow hikers, go over the two-day itinerary, and be able to ask any remaining questions.

 Our lead guide, Chino, covered terrain, elevation changes, altitude sickness, kilometers, weather, gear, safety protocols, food, water, camp, sleep conditions, and risks.
 All questions and concerns were answered after we signed the waiver full of extensive terms and conditions.
 Goodbye liability!

-A lot of the experience is contingent on the weather.
-Be prepared for a variety of microclimates.
-The rainy season (May-October) doesn't guarantee crystal-clear views or sunshine.
-We experienced mist, rain, lightning, and sunshine during our two-day hike.
-Put aside expectations and leave the rest to Mother Earth!
+A portion of the overall experience is contingent on the weather.
+Be prepared for a variety of microclimates and temperatures.
+The rainy season (May-October) doesn't guarantee crystal-clear views.
+We faced mist, rain, lightning, and sunshine during our two-day hike in September 2022.
+Put aside expectations/anxieties and leave the rest to Mother Earth.

 Preparation